Payday Loans - Financial Regulation

 What is a "Payday" Loan?

-A "payday loan"” is a term used to describe a small loan, sometimes referred to as a
+A payday loan is a term used to describe a short-term, high-interest loan, sometimes referred to as a

-“cash advance,” regardless of whether payment of the loan is linked to a borrower’s payday.
-In essence, they are short-term,
+“cash advance”, regardless of whether payment of the loan is linked to a borrower’s payday.

-high interest loans.
 The high

 cost of these short-term loans can sometimes trap consumers into a cycle of debt.
 These loans are advertised through the radio, television, the internet, and direct mail.

 - The lender must disclose the cost of the loan;

 - The lender must disclose the finance charge (a dollar amount);

 - The lender must disclose the annual percentage rate (APR- the cost of the credit on a yearly basis);